JAlcocerT/RPi/_posts/2022-09-01-selfhosting-nextcloud.md

 render_with_liquid: false
 ---

-To install nextcloud in RPi, we need to include MariaDB in the installation (it supports ARM processors, not like mysql).
+To install nextcloud in RPi, we need to include a DB.

+For example, lets use MariaDB in the installation (it supports ARM/x86 processors, not like mysql).

 ## Installing Docker Stuff

 First things first.

-[Get Docker](https://fossengineer.com/docker-first-steps-guide-for-data-analytics/) and Docker-Compose ready in your Rpi.
+[Get Docker](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/) and Docker-Compose ready in your Rpi.

 ## Deploy Nextcloud with Docker

-Let's use **Docker-Compose** to have nextcloud server installed without any complications:
+Let's use **Docker-Compose** to have nextcloud server installed without any complications.

+>  See the **Nextcloud config file** and more [here](https://github.com/JAlcocerT/Docker/tree/main/Backups/NextCloud) {: .prompt-info }

 ```yml
 version: '2'